Listen and Subscribe

 7. Practice Unconditional Positive Regard

 At the end of the day, we come back to this.
 Our job is to support our clients in their journey, wherever they are.
 It’s not about right or wrong—it’s about helping them navigate their own lives.
-When we remind ourselves of this, it helps silence that little judgmental voice and keeps us focused on what really matters.
+When we practice unconditional positive regard with therapy clients, it helps silence that little judgmental voice and keeps us focused on what really matters.

 In Conclusion